hutschen/mv-tool-ng/README.md

 ## License and dependencies

 The MV tool itself or the source code in this repository is licensed under AGPLv3.
 You find the license in the [license file](LICENSE).

-In addition, MV-Tool uses a lot of libraries to make it work.
+In addition, MV-Tool uses a number of libraries to make it work.
 These libraries have been released by their respective authors under their own licenses.
-The following is a list of direct dependencies of MV-Tool.
-The source code of all these dependencies is not included in this repository but will be installed when MV-Tool is installed.
+These libraries or their source code is not part of this repository.